vitran96/evershop-docs/docs/knowledge-base/project-structure.md

 ---
 sidebar_position: 1
 keywords:
-- Folder structure
+- NodeJsCart folder structure
-- NodeJsCart
+title: The folder structure of a NodeJsCart project.
-description: The folder structure of the NodeJsCart project
+description: The detailed list of the folders of a NodeJsCart project with a detailed explanation.
+Help you understand more about the NodeJsCart platform system design.
 ---

-# Project structure
+# NodeJsCart's folder structure

 The default structure of a NodeJsCart project looks like the following: